maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 ## Option 4: GCC

-Program RIS in GCC with [brickos](https://brickos.sourceforge.net/).
+Program RIS in GCC with [brickOS](https://brickos.sourceforge.net/) - brickOS is the new name of legOS.

 (end)